aaqibb13/e-COM/README.md

            c://users/hp/desktop/python/venv/scripts/activate

    where, Env is the name of your Virtual environment
-- Follow Step 6, If requirements.txt is already available or generate requirements.txt using:
+- Follow next step, If requirements.txt is already available or generate requirements.txt using:

           pip freeze > requirements.txt

 - Install all the dependencies/requirements:

-          pip install requirements.txt
+          pip install -r requirements.txt

 - Run the server by running the following: